osterhagen/UrLED/README.md

 # UrLED

-UrLED is a project that I started a while back because of a problem that I saw.
+UrLED is a customizable RGY lightbulb that changes color through either user input on the 5 buttons, RedIn, GreenIn, YellowIn, Increment +5, Decrement+5, or through a server that holds different requests pre-determined by the user.
+The RGY incrementer was programmed in C. The I/O was Linux C, and the database was in C#.NET.